BlitzRank: Principled Zero-shot Ranking Agents with Tournament Graphs

 Consider the classic \textit{25 horses' race} puzzle: \textit{given 25 horses where 5 can race at a time, what is the minimum number of races needed to identify the 3 fastest?}

 The answer -- 7 races -- is well known~\citep{zhou2008practical}, but the reasoning reveals a deeper principle.
 A naive tournament bracket uses each race only to identify a winner.
-The optimal strategy extracts \emph{all} the information each race provides: a race among 5 horses reveals not just the winner, but a complete ordering -- 10 pairwise comparisons from a single query.
-By accumulating these comparisons and reasoning about their transitive implications, one can certify the top 3 with far fewer races than a bracket requires.
+The optimal strategy extracts \emph{all} the information each race provides: a race among 5 horses reveals a complete ordering -- 10 pairwise preferences -- and accumulating these transitively certifies the top 3 with far fewer races than a bracket requires.